LalaMamedova/Software_development_in_Azerbaijan/readme.md

 - `website parsing.py`: Program for parsing `Busy.az`.
 - `change old excel format.py`: Program for changing old `vacancy_data_part_one` and `vacancy_data_part_two` to new `full vacancy data`.

-### Excel Files
-- `vacancy_data_part_one.xlsx`: Data about vacancies from March 2024 to January 2021.
-- `vacancy_data_part_two.xlsx`: Data about vacancies from January 2021 to February 2015.
-- `full vacancy data.xlsx`: Combined file containing data from the first two files.

 ## Usage
 1. Clone the repository.
 2. Open `website parsing.py` in Python for parsing fresh vacancies.
    In the `V1` folder, `website parsing.py` parses only the first 90 pages, while in `V2`, it parses from page 91 to 160 (the last page in April 2024).
 However, you can parse from page 1 to 160+.
 3. Open `website data.ipynb` in Jupyter Notebook or JupyterLab to view the analysis.
 4. Execute the cells in the notebook to reproduce the analysis or modify as needed.

+### Excel Files
+- `vacancy_data_part_one.xlsx`: Data about vacancies from March 2024 to January 2021.
+- `vacancy_data_part_two.xlsx`: Data about vacancies from January 2021 to February 2015.
+- `full vacancy data.xlsx`: Combined file containing data from the first two files.

+# V3 - Added Machine learning
+* Python Codes(Folder) : Contains jupyter files
+   * `Data_scraping.ipynb`: Contains the code for scraping data.
+   * `Skill Classification ML.ipynb`: Includes the code for training machine learning models related to skill classification.
+   * `Timeserias ML.ipynb`: Contains code for time series models.

+* skill_classification_models(Folder) : Contains the models exported from the Skill Classification ML notebook:

+   * CatBoostClassifier.pkl
+   * LGBMClassifier.pkl
+   * LogisticRegression.pkl
+   * RandomForestClassifier.pkl
+   * SVC.pkl
+   * XGBClassifier.pkl
+* PowerBiVisualization.pbix: A Power BI file containing visualizations of your data.

+### Excel files
+* `Software Vacancy Clean.xlsx` : A cleaned version of your dataset, including preprocessing steps.
+* `Software Vacancy Skill Extended.xlsx` : Transforms the dataset so each row represents a single skill along with other relevant columns (e.g., job title).
+* `Software Vacancy.xlsx` : The original dataset before any cleaning or preprocessing.

 Have a nice read!